-Students choosing a general elective can select from the Course Elective Guide.
+Students choosing a liberal arts elective can select from the Course Elective Guide on page 2.

 Some courses may have prerequisites.
-Please see course descriptions or online course search for details.
+Please see course descriptions in the catalog or online course search for details.

 Developmental courses do not satisfy graduation requirements, but they are required for those who place into them and will appear on the student's transcript.
 Placement into one of the following courses indicates that a student needs additional preparation before enrolling in college-level courses: ENGL 091 Preparing for College Reading I, ENGL 092 Preparing for College Reading II, ENGL 095 Reading and Writing Seminar, ENGL 099 Introductory Writing, MATH 001-003 Prep College Math I-III, MATH 010 Fundamentals of Mathematics, MATH 101 Introductory Algebra, and MATH 112 Intermediate Algebra.